forthtemple/openworldthreejs/README.md

 # Open World for threejs
-A minimalistic framework to make it easier creating an open world with threejs for both smartphones and desktops.
+A minimalistic framework to make it easier creating an multi user open world with threejs for both smartphones and desktops

 To demonstrate the framework, a demo had be made for the Second Temple, the temple that was at the center of judaism before 77AD.
 It is where the dome of the rock currently stands on the temple mount in Jerusalem.
 In the demo you can explore the Second Temple.
 This framework also includes the original blender models for the temple and the actors in the demo.
 The demo should work on smartphone browsers (tested on iPhone and iPad 9.3) and desktops.